-7. Final Pretrial Conference: June 12, 2012 at 4:00 p.m.
+7. Final Pretrial Conference: September 11, 2012 at 4:00 p.m.

-This is a live hearing in the courtroom.
 Lead counsel for each party must appear in person.
 Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-8. Trial: June 25, 2012 at 9:00 a.m.
+8. Trial: September 17, 2012 at 9:00 a.m.

 Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take anywhere from 4 to 15 days to try.
+The parties estimate that this case will take four days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.